awsdocs/amazon-s3-developer-guide/doc_source/ObjectOperations.md

 # Operations on Objects<a name="ObjectOperations"></a>

 Amazon S3 enables you to store, retrieve, and delete objects\.
 You can retrieve an entire object or a portion of an object\.
-If you have enabled versioning on your bucket, you can retrieve a specific version of the object\.
+If you enabled S3 Versioning on your bucket, you can retrieve a specific version of the object\.
 You can also retrieve a subresource associated with your object and update it where applicable\.
 You can make a copy of your existing object\.
 Depending on the object size, the following upload and copy related considerations apply:
 + **Uploading objects—**You can upload objects of up to 5 GB in size in a single operation\.
 For objects greater than 5 GB you must use the multipart upload API\.

   Using the multipart upload API you can upload objects up to 5 TB each\.
 For more information, see [Uploading Objects Using Multipart Upload API](uploadobjusingmpu.md)\.